cezarpauna/TestRepoCreation/README.md

 # Local Coffee Shop

 Welcome to our Local Coffee Shop!

-## Features
-- Stylish UI with React
-- Simple menu display
+We serve the best coffee in town, and our menu includes a variety of delicious drinks and pastries.

 ## Menu
 - Espresso